 Graduate degree programs

-There are three ways to get a PhD related to Human-Computer Interaction.
+There are three ways to get a graduate degree related to Human-Computer Interaction at Virginia Tech.
 There is a high-overlap in coursework across all three programs: in particular, all share CS 5724 (Models and Theories of HCI), CS 5714/ISE 5714 (Usability Engineering), and various research methods classes.
 The ISE program has more intense (and more quantitative) methods classes than CS.
 The HCD iPhD requires you to select courses that would reflect the particulars of your own research interests without getting the additional breadth in computation that the CS program does.

 The core of this track are classes in usability engineering and models and theories of HCI augmented with specialization areas like virtual reality, data visualization, CSCW, and design.
 This approach requires taking "breadth" classes outside of HCI in computer science.
 Since tracks are only suggestions of plans of study, the Center for Human Computer Interaction offers a HCI Certificate to encourage graduate students to fulfill the requisite exploration of HCI.
 More information about CS admission here.

-This program focusses on usability engineering with a strong quantitative emphasis.
+This program focuses on usability engineering with a strong quantitative emphasis.
 More information here.

 This track strikes a balance between intellectual enquiry into creative processes and actual production of creative work.
 It is geared for students with a strong independent direction and strong creative drive.
 This program is primarily for students without a computer science background (i.e., social sciences or the arts).
 Students with a background in CS would be considered if they have a very strong program of research that only peripherally involves computation.
 More information here.

 A Graduate Certificate in Human-Computer Interaction Program is administered by the Center for Human-Computer Interaction and offered in conjunction with either a master's or doctoral degree in most departments.
 The certificate administrator is Dr. Scott McCrickard.